StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

         0x5555570048 - 0x0000005555570070 is .data
         0x5555570070 - 0x0000005555570090 is .bss
 ```
-You can use the addresses with  `(gdb) memview 0x555570070` or `(gdb) memview 0x555570070`.
+You can use the addresses with  `(gdb) memview 0x555570070` or `(gdb) x /16c  0x555570070`.

 ### Nm command

 Nm is an Linux external tool.
 For convenience we can stay in GDB and run it using the `shell` command.

-Some of these addresses can also be accessed from symbols which either the C compiler (gcc) or the linker (ld) will add in during the compile and link stages.
+Some of the addresses like `0x5555570048 .data` can also be accessed from symbols which either the C compiler (gcc) or the linker (ld) will add in during the compile and link stages.

 ```
 (gdb) shell nm a